 …Except When It’s Not

 The 42 day appeal time generally is for appeals from the circuit court – the highest level of trial court in Alabama.
 If your case was in District Court, you probably have only 14 days to appeal.
-If it’s a juvenile case, you probably have only 14 days to appeal.
+If it’s a juvenile case, you probably have only 14 days to appeal, probate cases too.
 If it’s a small claims case, you may only have 7 days to appeal.

 Also, be aware that the federal courts have their own deadlines, as do administrative agencies like unemployment, the Social Security Administration, and others.
 Be sure to read any notice you get about your case.
 Sometimes it will include how long you have to appeal your case.